 What better way to celebrate my first full week at my new job than by going out for a lovely dinner in Edinburgh and a show at the Fringe?

 The dinner was booked by Jamie at Kyloe which is an amazing steak restaurant.
 Before we ordered, one of the waitresses brought us samples of all the different steaks on a wooden board, and explained about the best ways to cook them.
 I don't eat steak all that often and I have to say the sirloin I ordered was the best I have ever tasted.
-James had a rib-eye and Jamie and Aisling shared a chateaubriand which looked magnificent.
+James and Jamie had rib-eye steaks which looked magnificent.

 Hammock, of course!

 It will come as no surprise to regular readers of this blog that I have been enjoying this hot and sunny afternoon in my hammock.
-One if the great things about my new job is its proximity to home, so after work I was able to make the most of the lovely weather.
+One of the best things about my new job is its proximity to home, so after work I was able to make the most of the lovely weather.
 I have now met nearly all of my new pupils and am very happy with my timetable so far.
-I don't want to jinx things but I think it's going to be a good place for me.

 Jamie will be home in a while to bring some more of his rubbish (sorry, I meant to say "treasured possessions") to store here during the time that he will be in New Zealand.
 He will be able to join us for the delicious barbecue that we will be cooking up; I love summer!